-However, finances may cause issues well before retirement, particularly if the wife makes more money.
+However, finances may cause issues well before retirement, particularly if the wife makes more money than her husband.
 Research shows that when the husband sees an increase in income, the marriage becomes stronger; but when the wife’s income increases, the marriage is more likely to fail.

 This decision is frequently the result of the addicted person hitting rock bottoms, such as a gambler losing all of his and his wife’s savings.
 The emotional and financial damage that ensues is too much for the family to overcome.